piyushpatel2005/go-exploration/notes/slices/index.md

 [0 0 0]
 ```

-We can check the length and capacity of the slice using `len` and `cap` function respectively.
+You can check the length and capacity of the slice using `len` and `cap` function respectively.

 ```go
 package main